naama-80820/Hebrew-Python/README.md

-# Hebrew transpyler for Python
+# Hebrew transpiler for Python

 ##introduction